 To help maintain compliance with industry and government regulations, truck drivers are generally required to log their hours and keep that log in their truck.
 Logging hour can be carried out in multiple ways.
 Two of the most mainstream ways include a hand-written form or an automatic on-board recording device which is an electronic log-in device.

 Leading Cause of Driver Fatigue

 The causes of truck driver fatigue are often more complicated than an operator feeling tired.
 In some cases, truck drivers may be pressured by their employer to get to their next destination or to get a load delivered quickly.
 As a result, some operators may not always operate within the rules and guidelines that apply to their occupation.
-When a truck driver operates negligently and causes an accident, a knowledgeable Glastonbury driver fatigue truck accident lawyer could help advocate on an injured person’s behalf by assessing the circumstances and working to seek compensation.
+When a truck driver operates negligently and causes an accident, a knowledgeable Glastonbury driver fatigue truck wreck attorney could help advocate on an injured person’s behalf by assessing the circumstances and working to seek compensation.

 Following a collision due to driver fatigue, there may be more than one party who is liable for the crash.
 While the driver may be held liable, the trucking company may also be named in a lawsuit.
 A diligent attorney could examine the facts of the case and work to hold the parties who acted negligently responsible for their carelessness.
 For example, a trucking company may have knowingly hired an operator with an extensive history of driving in a fatigued state or may have hidden practices of pressuring drivers to operate outside the lines of industry and government compliance.

 Contact a Professional Driver Fatigue Truck Accident Lawyer in Glastonbury